For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-There are many checkpoints to ensure the cells of the immune system do not mistakenly destroy healthy cells during an immune response (autoimmune reaction).
+Many checkpoints ensure the cells of the immune system do not mistakenly destroy healthy cells during an immune response (autoimmune reaction).
 Cancer cells have adapted to exploit these immune checkpoints as way to evade immune detection and elimination.

-By blocking checkpoint inhibitors including PD-1, PD-L1 and CTLA-4 with monoclonal antibodies, the immune system can overcome the cancer’s ability to resist the immune responses and to stimulate the body's own mechanisms to remain effective in its defences against cancer.
+By blocking checkpoint inhibitors including PD-1, PD-L1 and CTLA-4 with monoclonal antibodies, the immune system can overcome the cancer’s ability to resist the immune responses and stimulate the body's own mechanisms to remain effective in its defenses against cancer.

-Adoptive T-cell therapy involves the isolation of tumor specific T cells from patients and their expansion ex vivo.
-This method enables greater number of tumor specific T cells to be generated than vaccination alone.
-The tumor specific T cells are then infused into patients in an attempt to give their immune system the ability to overwhelm remaining tumor via T cells.
-There are many forms of adoptive T-cell therapy used for cancer treatment:
+Adoptive T cell therapy involves isolation of tumor-specific T cells from patients and their expansion ex vivo.
+This method enables greater a number of tumor-specific T cells to be generated than vaccination alone.
+The tumor-specific T cells are then infused into patients in an attempt to give their immune system the ability to overwhelm remaining tumor cells.
+There are many forms of adoptive T cell therapy used for cancer treatment:

 T cells are engineered to express chimeric antigen receptors (CARs) that recognize cancer-specific antigens.
-Researchers can prime the cells to recognize and kill tumor cells that would otherwise escape immune detection (S Grupp et.al., 2013).
-The process of generating CAR-T cells involves extracting a patient’s T cells, transfecting them with a gene for a chimeric antigen receptor (CAR), then reinfusing the transfected cells into the patient.
+Researchers can prime the cells to recognize and kill tumor cells that would otherwise escape immune detection2 The process of generating CAR-T cells involves extracting a patient’s T cells, transfecting them with a gene for a chimeric antigen receptor (CAR), then reinfusing the transfected cells into the patient.
 The infusion of T cells is generally well tolerated.
-Any adverse events from T-cell infusion are infrequent and mild (SK Tey, 2014).
+Any adverse events from T-cell infusion are infrequent and mild3 .

-There has been recent advances in the development of peptide vaccines for cancer therapy.
-Malignant cells express antigens that can be harnessed to elicit anticancer immune responses.
+There have been recent advances in the development of peptide vaccines for cancer therapy.
+Malignant cells express antigens that can be harnessed to elicit anti-cancer immune responses.
 These antigens are able to stimulate the patient’s specific T-cell responses against the tumor cells.
 This strategy can be particularly important and efficient for low mutational burden tumors, where anti-PD1 monotherapy efficiency is limited by low levels of T cell clones primed for tumor antigens1.

-Cancer vaccines consists of administration of tumor-associated antigens (TAAs) for e.g., melanoma-associated antigen-A3 (MAGE-A3), in the form of either peptides or recombinant proteins in the presence of adequate adjuvants.
-The antigen presenting cell (APC) are able to interact with the TAA to initiate T-cell driven immune response against cancer cells that expresses the antigen.
+Cancer vaccines consists of administration of tumor-associated antigens – for example melanoma-associated antigen-A3 (MAGE-A3) – in the form of either peptides or recombinant proteins in the presence of adequate adjuvants.
+The antigen-presenting cells interact with the tumor-associated antigens to initiate T-cell driven immune response against cancer cells that expresses the antigen.

-Targeting biologically relevant antigens via vaccination, in animal models, has resulted in both tumor inhibition and modulation of the biology of the tumor to make cancer more amenable to standard treatments.
+Targeting biologically relevant antigens via vaccination in animal models has resulted in both tumor inhibition and modulation of the biology of the tumor to make cancer more amenable to standard treatments 1.

-Anticancer vaccines are often employed as therapeutic (rather than prophylactic) agents.
-Current efforts are focused on the identification of relevant tumor rejection antigens, i.e., TAAs that can elicit an immune response leading to disease eradication.
+Anti-cancer vaccines are often employed as therapeutic (rather than prophylactic) agents.
+Current efforts are focused on identifying relevant tumor rejection antigens, ie tumor-associated antigens that can elicit an immune response leading to disease eradication.